KallosP/CSC_365_Group_Project/docs/performance_writeup.md

 |   ->  Seq Scan on tags  (cost=0.00..13676.99 rows=4 width=6) |
 |         Filter: (task_id = 1)                                |
 ```
-- The second query performs a sequential scan over tags and filters using the task_id.
+- This query performs a sequential scan over tags and filters using the task_id.
 This can be improved by adding an index on task_id for the tags table.

 - Command for adding index: `CREATE INDEX task_id_index on tags (task_id)`